tbaggett/xfgloss/README.md

 ---
 #Known Issues

+ - The XF EntryCell layout on iOS doesn't take the UITableViewCell.AccessoryView into account when positioning/sizing the text entry field.
+I plan to submit a PR that corrects this issue.

- - OnPlatform won't assign value to attached property when declared in Xaml if Xaml compilation is enabled ([verified issue by Xamarin](https://bugzilla.xamarin.com/show_bug.cgi?id=37371)).
+ - OnPlatform won't assign a value to an attached property when the binding is declared in Xaml **if Xaml compilation is enabled** ([verified issue by Xamarin](https://bugzilla.xamarin.com/show_bug.cgi?id=37371)).
 An example can be seen in the sample app's AppMenu.xaml file.
+The workaround for this issue is to disable Xaml compilation for the Xaml files where you want to specify a binding for one of XFGloss's attached properties.

 ---
 ## About the Author